 - Contribute to and participate in the final demonstrations (both technical and public).

 - Submit a self and peer review at the end of the term, via PioneerWeb.

-- Read one or more books or articles about Agile software development leadership and report weekly on what you have read and how you have tried to apply it to your team project experience.
+- Read Sutherland’s book on Scrum software development and report weekly on what you have read and how you have tried to apply it to your team project experience.